the-events-calendar/the-events-calendar/readme.txt

 = [4.1] unreleased =

 * Fix - Fixed invalid class name when throwing Tribe notices in the Map template
+* Fix - Improved compatibiliy with ACF on the Edit Event page

 = [4.0.4] 2016-01-15 =